Research in Motion

 4. Enforce Legal Consequences

-– Practicing without proper qualifications must attract penalties to deter misuse of titles.
+– Practising without proper qualifications must attract penalties to deter misuse of titles.

 5. Align with Global Standards